Efficient Drug Trafficking Attorneys in Southwest Michigan

 The federal government devotes significant effort and resources toward prosecuting drug traffickers.
 If you are charged with transporting controlled substances across the Canadian border or even the Michigan border, you may find yourself dealing with the FBI, the DEA (Drug Enforcement Administration) and ICE (Immigration and Customs Enforcement).

-Federal Sentencing Guidelines And Other Factors That Will Affect Your Case
+Factors That Will Affect Your Case

 When deciding on the drug trafficking penalties that a convicted individual will face, federal judges review the federal sentencing guidelines.
 These guidelines list various penalties – none of them lenient – based on the level of offense and the defendant’s prior criminal record.
 The penalties will also differ in severity based on factors such as: